The-Strategy-Unit/pxtextmining/README.md

 The learners in `Python` are immensely more efficient than their `R` counterparts and building pipelines with `scikit-learn` is pretty straightforward.
 Moreover, `Python` offers a much wider range of options for text preprocessing and mining.

 ##### A first pipeline
 For a starter, we built a simple pipeline with learners that can efficiently handle large sparse matrices ("bag-of-words" approach).
+We used an exhaustive grid search ([`GridSearchCV()`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)) to assess the impact of different (hyper)parameter combinations on model performance.
+(For efficiency, we switched to [`RandomizedSearchCV()`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html#sklearn.model_selection.RandomizedSearchCV) later on.)

-The pipeline does some preprocessing for text tokenization/lemmatization, word frequencies etc. and benchmarks learners with a 5-fold cross-validation and an appropriate score for imbalanced datasets ([Class Balance Accuracy](https://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=4544&context=etd), [Balanced Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html) or [Matthews Correlation Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html)) or with the standard Accuracy score (classes correctly predicted over number of records).
+The pipeline (as well as subsequent pipelines) does some preprocessing for text tokenization/lemmatization, word frequencies etc. and benchmarks learners with a 5-fold cross-validation and an appropriate score for imbalanced datasets ([Class Balance Accuracy](https://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=4544&context=etd), [Balanced Accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.balanced_accuracy_score.html) or [Matthews Correlation Coefficient](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.matthews_corrcoef.html)) or with the standard Accuracy score (classes correctly predicted over number of records).
 Fitting the pipeline using Class Balance Accuracy as the scorer, we find that the best model is a Linear SVC classifier:

 ![](p_compare_models_bar_first_pipeline.png)